 Notice how creating belief in God as a rescuer inevitably makes God eventually become a persecutor and a victim, because as we discovered earlier, if you play the triangle blame-game under one role, you will eventually play another.
 This is evident in how we describe how we feel about God based on what happens in our lives.
 We get angry at God when something bad happens in our lives, when we feel like the victim because we perceive he is the persecutor, and we praise God when something good happens in our lives, when he is the rescuer.
 We also see God as a victim from whom we must ask for forgiveness when we believe we have sinned against him by our “unholy” thoughts, words, and actions.
 As we discovered earlier in our examination of Biblical scripture, God plays all three roles of the blame-game throughout both the Old and New Testaments.
 All of these facts drive home the ultimate point – belief in God is a blame-game.

-When you examine every single motivation for religious belief, whether “positive” or “negative,” from “comfort” to “justice,” to “making all things right,” they always come down to the same essential single motivation – to validate and justify our ego’s hopes and fears.
+When one examines every single motivation for religious belief, whether “positive” or “negative,” from “comfort” to “justice,” to “making all things right,” they always come down to the same essential single motivation – to validate and justify our ego’s hopes and fears.
 That is why when we are no longer attached to our egos in seeing them for what they are, and take accountability for our lives like mature adults, without needing to validate or justify our egos, religious belief serves absolutely no purpose whatsoever.
 It is quite sobering and mind-blowing to see these religious beliefs for what they actually are – the ego’s invention for its own defense and justification, hypocritically posturing as being “selfless,” ”holy” and “righteous.”
 Ego-based religions such as Christianity and Islam have nothing to do with God or truth, and have everything to do with ego management.
 As we discovered earlier, most players of the game prefer the excitement and adrenaline of drama over the “boredom” of the truth.
 These religions are in actuality just self-created sedatives we use to calm our cognitive dissonance – our discomfort we experience from holding inconsistent, contradictory, and therefore false beliefs such as believing God is a matter of “faith,” while saying God is a “fact” who shows “evidence” for his existence, while not being able to be proven at the same time, or believing in a “loving God” who allows his people to be punished in Hell for all eternity.
 That is why Karl Marx once called religion, “the opium of the people.”
 Religions are simply formal structures created by the ego for its own selfish purposes, while clothed in the hypocritical guise of “selflessness,” “holiness,” and “righteousness.”
 Contrary to being “selfless,” “holy,” and “righteous,” religions are in actuality created by the ego, for the ego, to ensure a permanent means to reenact the triangle blame-game indefinitely – to create an outwardly apparent “respectable” means to justify itself, and defend the illusory ego, which is the essence of hypocrisy and what the blame-game is all about.
 Religion is about egotistical self-preservation, so the ego can “survive” as any other being fights to stay alive.
 It is a means to ensure the ego never sees itself for the illusion it is, and to prevent it from seeing the truth of its judgmental and prejudicial nature which keeps it from seeing Reality, without ignorance and illusion.

 Contrary to their stated purpose – “love,” “truth,” and the “betterment of humankind,” religions are actually nothing more than sophisticated and cunningly crafted tools created for the ego, by the ego, to keep it perpetually enshrouded in ignorance of the Oneness of All.
 The worst of the religions accomplish this by preaching separation, exclusivity, superiority, the lie of the permanent reality of the self, and the notion that dualism – not Oneness, is Ultimate Reality.
 This is evident in notions such as “Heaven” and “Hell,” “God” and “Satan,” the “saved” and the “damned.”
 All of this is untrue and an illusion.
 Whether we create these notions consciously or unconsciously, religion is, in short, a defense mechanism to keep us from facing reality and personal accountability.
 It’s as simple as that.
-We believe we need a “savior” instead of facing our problems head-on and taking responsibility for the state of world in which we live.
+We believe we need a “savior” instead of facing our problems head-on and taking responsibility for the state of the world in which we live.
 No “god” is going to save us from what our egos have created out of self-preservation and justification, but it is much easier for the ego to simply play the blame-game than face personal accountability.
 It is much easier to create the notion of a “savior” – a rescuer who dies “in our place” so we do not have to accept responsibility or bear the full consequences for our actions since the “savior’s” death “pays the price” God requires for sin.
 Creating the concept of God so we do not have to accept responsibility is the ultimate blame-game.
 This entire exercise of futility we create in perpetuating these lies has everything to do with playing the blame-game – egotistical self-justification, and has absolutely nothing whatsoever to do with love and truth.

 While it may appear religions were created out of a genuine desire by the ego to “help” humankind, this excuse is just a clever lie the ego tells itself and others to cover for the fact of what these religions actually are – playthings of the ego to manipulate others to do its will, because anyone who is about truth knows it is through awareness and honest and sincere investigation to know the truth of what is that leads to True Salvation, not blind faith in a so-called “authority” without evidence, as most religions ask us to accept.
 Genuine truth seekers encourage questioning, not the blind following of an “authority” through “faith.”
 The very fact most religions encourage, if not demand our non-questioning, blind “faith” in authorities reveal themselves for what they are… and by their fruits we shall know.
 It’s bad enough we play these games in our interpersonal and professional relationships, but to formally organize this game into religions, while calling them “holy” and “Godly,” when they are created for no other real purpose than to reenact and pass off to others as well as our children, this ego-based, ignorance perpetuating, self-justifying blame-game is beyond horrific, and is a hypocritical contradiction of the highest order.